ObserveRTC/schemas/docs/GENERATOR.md

 | `--verbose` / `--quiet` | logging level |
 | `-h`, `--help` | usage |

-`encoder` and `decoder` embed the buf-generated TypeScript, so they require `proto`; asking for one without the other is a usage error rather than a confusing crash.
+`protobuf-codec` embeds the buf-generated TypeScript, so it requires `proto`;
+asking for one without the other is a usage error rather than a confusing crash. `json-codec` has no such dependency and can be generated on its own.

 `--check` is the one worth wiring into CI.
 It fails when the committed outputs do not match what the current sources would produce — the failure mode where